“Why didn’t my birth parents keep me?”

 Adoptees may not be happy with vague answers, but if it protects their childhood, it’s worth it.

 Don’t let your child’s why hurt your feelings, either.
 Can you blame them for asking you those questions?
-Your adoptee came into the world in the midst of a broken situation.
+Your adoptee came into the world in the midst of a hard situation.
 You are your child’s closest ally and protector.
 It is up to you to love them fiercely, cry with them when your answer doesn’t seem like enough, and enlighten them when they are ready.